-Consult or consent
+Consent conundrum

 However, UK law officers have challenged that legislation in the Supreme Court, questioning whether it falls within Holyrood's remit.

-If there is a deal, then Holyrood can give its blessing to the Withdrawal Bill and bin its own legislation - much as the Welsh are preparing to do.
-Ministers would then move on to detailed work about how the post-Brexit frameworks would work.

-If there is no deal, then the matter of the continuity bill comes into sharper focus - and the Supreme Court.
+One possible outcome is that the justices shoot down the bill, at which point UK ministers would say they have no choice but to legislate for Scotland regardless of consent.

+What if the justices allow the Holyrood legislation to proceed?
+Well, Westminster could go ahead and legislate across devolved areas anyway - they have that power.
+The devolution settlement says they would "not normally" do this, but ministers could argue that these are not normal times - if they could live with the massive row which would ensue.

-Should the justices allow the legislation to proceed, it will receive Royal Assent and give Scottish ministers extra leeway to go their own way on matching up regulations with EU ones - or ones in the rest of the UK.
+Or they could let the continuity bill stand.
+This would give Scottish ministers extra leeway to go their own way on matching up regulations with EU ones, or ones in the rest of the UK - something which may not be palatable for UK ministers, given their arguments about the "internal market".

-If the justices strike the Holyrood bill down, then Westminster could step in and legislate for Scotland, without devolved consent.
-This constitutional crisis would likely end up with UK-wide frameworks again - as well as an almighty political row.